The Soul's Malady and

 and have no need of a Physician.

-Oh, what infinite mercy is it--for a man to be made
+Oh, what infinite mercy it is — for a man to be made

 sensible of sin and, seeing himself sick, to cry out with David in 2 Samuel